MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 ### Picture column and Attachment

-Size of an image, and attached file can attribute to a slow response while retrieving to the client unless specific columns are specified.
+Size of an image, and attached file can attribute to a slow response while retrieving to the client.

 Review your SharePoint list, and ensure only the necessary columns have been defined.
 The number of columns in the list affects performance of the data requests.
-This effect is because of the matched records, or the records up to the defined Data Low Limits is retrieved, and transmitted back to client with all columns defined in the list&mdash;whether the app uses all of them, or not.
+This effect is because of the matched records, or the records up to the defined data row limits is retrieved, and transmitted back to client with all columns defined in the list&mdash;whether the app uses all of them, or not.

 Enable the [Explicit column selection](#too-many-columns-retrieved) feature to only query the columns used by the app.